fread-ink/epub-cfi-resolver/README.md

 ## [epubcfi from epub.js](https://github.com/futurepress/epub.js/blob/master/src/epubcfi.js)

-Just from a quick glance at the code it's clear that this implementation will fail in several likely real world scenarios since it uses simple `.split()` calls on characters that can have several meanings depending on where they appear, e.g. '!' and '/' can appear in element `id=` attributes as well as Text Location Assertions but this is not taken into account, neither is the '^' escape character handled at all.
+Just from a quick glance at the code it's clear that this implementation will fail in several likely real world scenarios since it uses simple `.split()` calls on characters that can have several meanings depending on where they appear, e.g. '!' and '/' can appear in element `id=` attributes as well as Text Location Assertions but this is not taken into account.

 # License and copyright